wetransform-os/ProMCDA/JOSS_paper/paper.md

 ```
 <!-- ![Aggregation functions used in \texttt{ProMCDA}.
 The sum of the weights is normalized to 1.\label{tab:table2}](Table2.pdf){ width=80% } -->

-The user can bypass both the sensitivity and robustness analysis when running `ProMCDA`.

-**Sensitivity analysis:** `ProMCDA` provides a default sensitivity analysis based on the predefined normalization and aggregation pairs.
-However, users can specify the pair of functions they want to use and switch this analysis off.

-**Robustness analysis:** `ProMCDA` also allows for robustness analysis by introducing randomness to either the weights or the criteria in order to make the results as transparent as possible and avoid a lack of distinction between the effect of one or the other.
-Randomly sampling the weights or the criteria values is done using a Monte Carlo method.

 The randomness in the weights can be applied to one weight at a time or to all weights simultaneously.
 In both cases, by default, the weights are sampled from a uniform distribution [0-1].
 If the user decides to analyse the robustness of the criteria, they have to provide the parameters defining the marginal distribution (i.e., a probability density function, pdf) that best describes the criteria rather than the criteria values.
 This means that if a pdf described by 2 parameters characterizes a criterion, two columns should be allocated in the input CSV file for it.
 In `ProMCDA` 4 different pdfs describing the criteria uncertainty are considered: